PrestaShop/open-source/content/maintainers-guide/processes/release/prestashop/create-build.md

 Once preliminary tasks have been completed, the project is ready to be built.

-### 1. Merge any not-yet merged security fixes into your branch
+### 1. Merge any not yet merged security fixes into your branch

 To avoid disclosing security issues before the version is released, security Pull Request are merged in GitHub _after_ the build has been validated.
 In order to include them in your build, you need to retrieve them manually and merge them in your local branch.